 |30 minutes recovery / transition period|

-Training should not change even though the minimums standards have evolved a few times in the past years.
+Training should not change even though the minimum standards have evolved a few times in the past years.

 I urge you to strive for the competitive PAST scores as mentioned above, but also know that you will be tested in many pool skills, longer runs and longer swims with fins.
 There will be rucking and other load-bearing exercises involved in your training as well.